 Supermodel, entrepreneur, activist, provocateur.
 Since her teenage rise to stardom, Naomi Campbell

-celebrates Campbell’s remarkable career amid the greatest legends of fashion and photography
+celebrates Campbell’s remarkable career amidst the greatest legends of fashion and photography

 with jaw-dropping images and exclusive autobiographical text.
 Volume 1 showcases the very best of Campbell’s portfolio, with photographs from the likes of Mert Alas and Marcus Piggott, Richard Avedon, Anton Corbijn, Patrick Demarchelier, Steven Meisel, Helmut Newton, Herb Ritts, Paolo Roversi, Mario Testino, Ellen von Unwerth